 What is an Export Cargo Shipping Instruction?

-An Export Cargo Shipping Instruction (ECSI) is a shipping document used during international trade activities, and the logistics associated with the handling of your cargo during transportation from your home country (e.g. UK) to an overseas destination (e.g. United States).
+An Export Cargo Shipping Instruction (ECSI) is a shipping document uses during international trade activities, and the logistics associates with the handling of your cargo during transportation from your home country (e.g. UK) to an overseas destination (e.g. United States).

 It is good practice, in international trade, to almost always create an Export Cargo Shipping Instruction, or at least complete one as part of your export documentation suite, so that you can clearly instruct the logistics provider on how to handle your goods in transit from you to your customer.